 - Scavenger hunt

 You should also consider asking a musically talented family member to play live music or serve as DJ during your event.

 Save on food expenses

-For reunion meals on a budget, “divide costs between family members,” Marie says.
+For reunion meals on a budget, “divide costs between family members,” Bostwick says.
 “Food can be a huge cost, so do a potluck for one meal.”
 She suggests providing the meat for dinner and assigning out the sides.

 If travel makes a potluck challenging to pull off, create a self-serve sandwich, taco, or burger bar, with plenty of creative toppings and fixings, and add an ice cream bar for extra fun.